ssansovich/old-blog/_posts/2015-04-03-corporate-cash-problem.markdown

 Notably, the cash-to-asset ratio increased dramatically after 2000 and again after 2008, implying that increases in cash levels correlate with periods of macroeconomic uncertainty.

 Two things might explain these jumps in cash levels.
 First, firms scale back investment in R&D projects, which are by their very nature uncertain and can compound risk with the economic situation.
 Second, they become more conservative in their acquisition strategies, likely pressured by the financial sector as its confidence falls with the stock prices.

+In a sense, high cash levels look like a lagging indicator of market downturns.

 Finally, Sanchez and Yurdgul point out that a principle reason for cash accumulation is the burden of repatriation taxes.
 In times of limited foreign investment opportunity and increasing foreign income, cash is held overseas in order to avoid taxes that would need to be paid once the money is brought back into the US.
 We will touch upon this later.